 But maybe, especially following the crushing personal toll of the recent pandemic, with its anxious years and suffering businesses and lost loved ones, these archaic values are just what are needed as India’s legal community picks up the pieces and evolves forward.
 Maybe the values of family and the pursuit of happiness in work, as in life, are not so naïve after all.

-It was clear that the recent departures from his law firm had rejected the vision, as the structure fractured under the weight of numbers leaving.
+It was clear that the recent departures from his law firm had rejected the vision, as the structure fractured under the weight of the numbers leaving.
 Luthra refers to Chandhoke and Sharma as his younger brothers, but expresses his disappointment over their sudden departures, and towards the lawyers who chose to follow them.

 “You give the firm three days of notice.
 I am still getting resignation letters, but nobody is handing over work,” Luthra told IBLJ just days after news of the exodus hit the headlines.
-“Nobody is saying ‘these are the 10 cases I’m handling and here are the next dates of hearing’,” he adds with a tinge of sadness.
+“Nobody is saying ‘these are the 10 cases I’m handling and here are the next dates of the hearing’,” he adds with a tinge of sadness.

 He says that it was the departures of the younger lawyers that hurt him more.
 “The client’s needs are of prime importance.
 How then can you not give priority to the pending matters and hand over the details ̶ is this the ethics and integrity of law professionals?
 Can you imagine what will happen later in their professional careers, or in their lives?”